Temple Hill House

 2015 McGreevy family of Bushnell Investments

-2017 House converted into four apartments and thirteen houses built in the grounds.
+2017 House to be converted into four apartments and thirteen houses to be built in

 1849 George Byrne, Gatekeeper